We are a magazine of Gordon-Conwell Theological Seminary that is biblically-grounded, forward-facing, unitive, and unafraid.

 Gordon-Conwell Theological Seminary is a graduate level institution of higher learning that combines a rich academic tradition with educational innovation while being rooted in the Christian orthodoxy and under the authority of Scripture.
 The seminary’s mission is “to advance Christ’s Kingdom in every sphere of life by equipping church leaders to think theologically, engage globally and live biblically.”
 The seminary is committed to developing Christian leaders who are thoughtful, globally aware, spiritually mature and ready for an array of ministry opportunities.

 Thank you for subscribing to Ex Fonte.
-Your $20, one-year subscription includes the three issues to be published in 2025 in February, June, and October.
+Your $20 one-year subscription includes three issues.
 Please note that international shipping is not available at this time.

 Payment information will be on page 2 of this form.

 Wendy is an award-winning journalist who has published widely in many venues and across denominational lines.
 She received a Master of Arts in Theological Studies from Gordon-Conwell (1985).
 She served as regional correspondent for Time magazine in Tegucigalpa, Honduras and later worked as senior writer and editor at Christianity Today magazine.
 She has published extensively in other journals, including Books & Culture, The Christian Century, and Beliefnet.com.
 Her essays have been included in The Best Christian Writing and she was cited in Brill’s Content as being numbered among the nation’s leading religion reporters.
 She has written numerous books, including memoirs, journalistic explorations, biographies and devotionals.
-Her next book, The Franciscan Way, will be released in 2025 with Paraclete Press.
+Her most recent book, Inner Healing the Franciscan Way, came out in September with Paraclete Press.
+She is currently working on a book about Fred “Mister” Rogers and the theology of the Neighborhood for InterVarsity Press, Academic.

 Nicole is an art director for marketing and communications at Gordon-Conwell where she has worked for over 20 years.
 She holds and MA in Christian Studies from Gordon-Conwell Theological Seminary and a BFA in graphic design with art history concentration from Rhode Island School of Design.
 With over 20 years of graphic design experience, Nicole excels in identity branding, print collateral, website design and photography for nonprofits, small businesses and advertising agencies.